U.S. Navy makes aviation history with carrier drone launch

 By David Alexander

 ABOARD THE USS GEORGE H.W.
-BUSH The U.S. Navy made aviation history on Tuesday by launching an unmanned jet off an aircraft carrier for the first time, taking an important step toward expanded use of drones by the American military with an eye on possible rivals like China and Iran.
+BUSH, May 14 The U.S. Navy made aviation history on Tuesday by launching an unmanned jet off an aircraft carrier for the first time, taking an important step toward expanded use of drones by the American military with an eye on possible rivals like China and Iran.

 The bat-winged X-47B stealth drone roared off the USS George H.W.
 Bush near the coast of Virginia and flew a series of pre-programmed maneuvers around the ship before veering away toward a Naval air station in Maryland where it was scheduled to land.